kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/06-mobile-first-essentials/02-responsive-images.md

 2. Shrink size to mobile
 3. Observer what is happening

-* Problem
+### Problem
-    - We are forcing mobile phones to download large image
+* We are forcing mobile phones to download large image
-    - We are needlessly burning through the smartphone user's data plan
+* We are needlessly burning through the smartphone user's data plan
-    - The problem is the `img` tag is forcing us to send one image to all devices, it doesn't care if they differ in size
+* The problem is the `img` tag is forcing us to send one image to all devices, it doesn't care if they differ in size

-* Solution
+### Solution
-    - Send different image files to different device sizes
+* Send different image files to different device sizes
-    - That is exactly what responsive images do!
+* That is exactly what responsive images do!

 ## Convert traditional image into a responsive image
 ### Two Examples
 * There are two distinct reasons to use responsive images in the first place

 1. Art Direction & Cropping situation
+2. Image resolution & file size situation (_faster load times_)

+### Art Direction & Cropping situation

 `responsive-image-example.html`